glotzerlab/signac-docs/docs/source/examples.rst

 Analysis Examples
 =================

-The examples below go into greater detail about specific applications of **signac** and use cases that its analysis methods enable, such as user-defined analyses, machine learning, and data visualization.
+The examples below include examples of using **signac** to analyze data, as well as ways of integrating with other software such as pandas and sacred.

 .. toctree::